cemsarier/cemsarier.github.io/_posts/2019-03-30-perceptron3.md

 ## 2 - Outline

 To implement our deep neural network, we will introduce some helper functions.
-- Initialize the parameters for a two-layer network and for an  LL -layer neural network.
+- Initialize the parameters for a two-layer network and for an  L-layer neural network.
 - Implement the forward propagation module (shown in purple in the figure below).
-  - Complete the LINEAR part of a layer's forward propagation step (resulting in  Z[l]Z[l] ).
+  - Complete the LINEAR part of a layer's forward propagation step (resulting in  Z[l] ).
   - We give you the ACTIVATION function (relu/sigmoid).
   - Combine the previous two steps into a new [LINEAR->ACTIVATION] forward function.
-  - Stack the [LINEAR->RELU] forward function L-1 time (for layers 1 through L-1) and add a [LINEAR->SIGMOID] at the end (for the final layer  LL ).
+  - Stack the [LINEAR->RELU] forward function L-1 time (for layers 1 through L-1) and add a [LINEAR->SIGMOID] at the end (for the final layer  L).
 This gives you a new L_model_forward function.
 - Compute the loss.
 - Implement the backward propagation module (denoted in red in the figure below).
   - Complete the LINEAR part of a layer's backward propagation step.